gcallah/Rationalism/AntiRats2/FirstDrafts/intro.md

 finite creatures with limited understanding, ran throughout the author's work.

 *Karl Lowith* (1897-1973) was a German Jew Who understood the Enlightenment as an attempt to secularize Chritianity.
-Ryan Alexander McKinnell argues that
+Ryan Alexander McKinnell says that Lowith argued that thinkers such as Marx had no rational case for holding that history has a plan.
+Furthermore, as McKinnell puts it, "by secularizing the theological conception of history and seeking to realize the Kingdom of God on earth the philosophy of history proves to have perverse political consequences."

 *Owen Barfield* (1898-1997) was a philosopher and poet.
 As a member of the Inklings, he was a friend of both J.R.R.
 Tolkein and C.S.
 Lewis.